-Google’s algorithms are forever changing but if there’s one thing that remains constant, it’s that all updates are geared towards providing searchers with a better experience.
+Google’s algorithms are forever changing, like how the Fred update destroyed so many rankings.
+If there’s one thing that remains constant, it’s that all updates are geared toward providing searchers with a better experience.
 To help searchers find answers to their questions even faster, featured snippets have now become a prominent feature in search results.

-This is a hot piece of search result real estate and one that you can optimize your content for.
+This is a hot piece of search results real estate and one that you can optimize your content for.

 Featured snippets can show up in a number of different ways depending on the information the user is searching for.